nicolenairibm/wxgovernance-incubation/Day 2/lab203-model-monitoring/README.md

 Select **Development** as the stage, select the default Storage service (itz-cos...) and select the listed machine learning service (itzml-...)

+**If you are in a class, the deployment space may have already been created for you**

 ![](images/create-deployment-space.png)

 After promoting it, see how it appears in the use case in a new place.